 The CGI on this show is terribly dated, but Buffy Summers is a badass feminist if I ever saw one.
 I don't think I picked up on the feminist message as a teen, I was too busy watching Buffy kick some serious ghoulish butt.

 Beverly Hills 90210 for handling some substantive issues like eating disorders, drug use, safe sex, divorce, and classism along with teenage love triangles, BMW's, beach parties, and the Peach Pitt.
 Maybe this criticism comes from watching too much "reality TV," but the tidy-endings of these episodes feel not only dated, but awkward to watch as an adult.
 And I'm not even talking about the episodes when the show tries to tackle racism.
 But the guys are still cute AF.
+7 'The Simpsons'